 You likely have a to-do list a mile long for when you get to visit your loved one.
 However, you also want to make sure you can drop your caregiver role for a little while and just enjoy your loved one’s company.
 Consider arranging for a professional caregiver to drop by and do housecleaning tasks while you catch up with your loved one.
 These precious moments strengthen your bond and give you more insight into how to continue to provide high-quality care.

 There are many reasons seniors might need assistance at home.
 Some may require regular mental stimulation due to an Alzheimer’s diagnosis, while others might only need part-time assistance with exercise and basic household tasks.
-Home Care Assistance is a leading Clearwater elder care provider.
+Home Care Assistance is a leading Clearwater Home Care provider.
 Families rely on our expertly trained caregivers to help their senior loved ones maintain a high quality of life.

 It’s too easy to get so caught up in worrying about your loved one’s physical health that you forget about his or her emotional wellbeing.
 Ask about your loved one’s friends and social activities.
 If your loved one mentions he or she hasn’t talked to anyone but you in days, you may need to help him or her find people to socialize with a few times a week, such as an in-home caregiver.